bhavikb/bhavikb.github.io/_posts/2018-12-23-Creative-Writing.md

 ---
-layout: post
 title:  "Creative Writing"
+date: "2018-12-23"
-description: "A summary of learnings from Creative writing course in Coursera"
+excerpt: "A summary of learnings from Creative writing course in Coursera"
-header: Creative Writing
-Duration: 3 minute read
 ---

 Completing the creative writing course on Coursera gave me an interesting insight on how writers think.
 Although my motivation to take the course was to improve my business writing skills,